tykangler/Atlas/design.md

 ### Best Match

 In the case where the entity is concrete, but not a wiki link, find the best matching entity with an acceptable match score.
-Two ways to approach this:
+If no entity is found, then we should either discard, or index anyways.
+We should only keep entities that have a corresponding wiki article, otherwise we will be indexing random data.
+In the sentence "Tom ate Jim's fish", we would index "Jim's fish".
+We don't want that.
+Some indexing concerns.

 #### Index all entities beforehand

 * Make 2 passes through each article.
 * Pass 1: Grab all wiki links and index entities
 * Pass 2: Read through text, and index relationships.
-* If indefinite entity found, search in model and find best match.
+* Search in model and find best match.
+* If not found, then discard.

 * **Pros**:
+    * All concrete entities have a corresponding article in Wikipedia.
+    * No ambiguity in whether two entities are the same.
+    * Only keep defined entities.

+* **Cons**:
+    * Make two passes
+    * Would have to store copy of text so that it can be revisited once entities are added (memory inefficient).

 #### Greedily index any entity encountered